 Connection methods for playing audio from your phone

-Connecting your phone to your car will let you listen to music through the car's stereo system.
+Connecting your Galaxy phone to your car lets you listen to music through the car's stereo system.
 Other audio like phone calls, GPS, or apps will also play.
 When they're connected, you can control your phone’s sound using the stereo.
 However, if you want to make a call or use GPS, you may need to use your phone instead.

 There are several ways you can connect your phone; please perform these steps while the car is parked.

 USB: Connect a compatible USB cable to your phone, and then connect the other end to the USB port on your stereo.

 Note: Depending on the stereo system, you may not be able to access media files stored on your phone.
 Refer to the car manufacturer's user manual for more instructions.

 Auxiliary: Connect the AUX cable directly to the headphone jack on your phone.
 If your phone does not have a headphone jack, connect a USB-C headphone adapter.
 Then, connect the other end of the cable to the AUX IN port on your car stereo.